Journalism BA (Hons)

 We are reviewing this course for 2023-24 entry and the validated module information will be added shortly.
 Please keep checking back on this course page to see our latest updates.

 Study level: Undergraduate

-- We regularly invite guest speakers into the classroom.
-Students have heard from a Channel 4 documentary producer/director, a BBC6 Music DJ, the diplomatic correspondent of The Times, a producer for Sky Sports, the head of Instagram and Snapchat for LADbible and a literary agent. (subject to availability)
+- As well as our team of industry practitioners you will also benefit from opportunities to hear from our Industry guest speakers, recent examples include a Channel 4 documentary producer/director, a BBC6 Music DJ, the diplomatic correspondent of The Times, a producer for Sky Sports, the head of Instagram and Snapchat for LADbible and a literary agent.
+(Subject to availability)